 Here’s our review of ExpressVPN.

-CyberGhost is a no-frills VPN service that’s one of the cheaper providers in this list so it might appeal to users who want a quick fix.
-The product isn’t equipped with a plethora of options but the core standards of speed and encryption are more than adequate.
+CyberGhost is a no-frills VPN service that’s one of the cheaper providers in this list so it might appeal to users who want a quick social media fix.
+The product isn’t equipped with a plethora of options but the core standards of speed and encryption are more than adequate to use this as a Facebook VPN.

 The firm is registered in Romania and has an internal policy of not storing any user data.
 Romanian law doesn’t impose any kind of mandatory data retention either, so it seems like the provider is covered on the privacy front.
 But there was a bit of a management shuffle recently – CyberGhost was acquired by an Israeli firm a few months ago–that might change the scenario.
 We’ll update this article if we notice anything.

 For a relatively inexpensive VPN, CyberGhost has solid encryption standards.
 It uses 256-bit AES encryption on the OpenVPN protocol which is considered robust.
-There are 1,048 servers at the time of writing, spread across 27 countries.
+There are more than 5,700 servers spread across 90 countries.
 Unblocking Facebook shouldn’t pose a challenge.

-BUDGET CHOICE:CyberGhost has a simple set up and has no issues unblocking Facebook.
+BEST FOR NOVICE USERS:CyberGhost has a simple set up and has no issues unblocking Facebook.
 Great privacy, zero logs and DNS leak protection.
-Can struggle with some popular video streaming sites.
 45-day money back guarantee.

 Read our full review of CyberGhost.